R-LaRoi/this-is-not-a-test-rachel-stroi/README.md

 ### Exercises to Choose from for Accessibility Solutions (Choose 1):
 1. Accessibility audit of the homepage of any New York State website, using WCAG 2.2 AA as your guideline.
 OR
-2. Create and discuss an accessibile code pattern
+2. Create and discuss an accessible code pattern

 ### Exercises to Choose from for Web Solutions (Choose 1):
 1. Build a few components from a NYS website with entirely your own code